 the Individual Family Service Plan (IFSP) to include appropriate outcomes and services that are family centered and supportive of the family’s lifestyle and schedule.
 Service Coordinators work with the family to identify and plan for transitions within and out of

-Special instruction [Developmental Therapy (DT)/Early Childhood Education] focuses on infant/toddler development and ways to promote development.
+Special Instruction [Developmental Therapy (DT)] focuses on infant/toddler development and ways to promote development.
 This includes designing learning environments and activities to promote development across all domains: cognitive; physical; communication; social/emotional; and adaptive.

 Transportation and related costs include travel costs that families must bear so that their child can participate in early intervention evaluation and/or services.